nextflow-io/training/docs/hands_on/04_implementation.md

     }
     ```

-    1. here the output location is specified as a combination of a pipeline parameter and a process input variable
+    1. The path to the `publishDir` process directive consists of variables that will be evaluated before saving the files over there

     ??? solution